zamm-dev/zamm/ui/dashboard.md

 </style>
 ```

 We double check that the component renders exactly the same, and then check to see that the test passes.
+We could choose to instead put this inside `src-svelte/src/routes/styles.css`, so as to make it accessible from anywhere else in the app.

 Now, we make it possible to trigger this API call in Storybook by editing `src-svelte/src/routes/components/api-keys/Display.stories.ts`: